scott-yjyang/MeWM/README.md

 ## Acknowledgement
 The code is developed upon [DiffTumor](https://github.com/MrGiovanni/DiffTumor), [TextoMorph](https://github.com/MrGiovanni/TextoMorph).
+If you have issues with code and paper content, please contact [Yijun Yang](https://yijun-yang.github.io/).